FranckCoding/holbertonschool-shell_v2/README.md

 * How to execute another program with the execve system call
 * How to suspend the execution of a process until one of its children terminates
 * What is EOF / “end-of-file”?
+* How to redirect the content of a file into another file
+* What is a pipeline
+* How to setup a pipe
+* How to setup a pipe between two processes

 ## Usage example